centrica-engineering/nucleus-docs/README.md

 # Welcome to Nucleus

-A design system by and for British Gas.
+A design system by and for British Gas

 ## Installation